LuizGlomyer/homelab/docs/adguard-home.md

 resolvectl flush-caches
 ```

 I had some issues with Android, not all ads are blocked because of DNS leakage.
-From what I've researched, Android has a internal IPv6 server that cannot be overridden.
-I have yet to test further this issue in other devices.
+From what I've researched Android has an internal IPv6 server that cannot be overridden.
+I have yet to test this issue further on other devices.
 Nevertheless, you have to disable Private DNS, search your configs and disable it.

 ## Lists I'm currently using